strohne/volker/methodshub.md

 The output typically includes:

 -   **A volkeR tibble**\
-    A structured table containing summary statistics such as frequencies and percentages (for categorical variables) or means, standard deviations, and sample sizes (for metric variables).
+    A structured table containing summary statistics such as frequencies and percentages for categorical variables or means, standard deviations, and sample sizes for metric variables.

 -   **A ggplot2 plot object**\
-    A visualization of the same information contained in the table.\
+    A visualization of the same information displayed in the table.\
     The plot can be printed, saved, or further customized like any standard ggplot object.

 Optional components include:

--   effect-size tables (e.g., Pearson's r, test statistics)
+-   effect-size tables (e.g. Pearson's r, test statistics)
 -   statistical model summaries (when model estimation is enabled)
 -   additional diagnostic or comparison plots